Site visits

 Monday 20 October 2025

-You can visit Americold’s world class high-bay automated storage retrieval system temperature-controlled facility, near Melbourne Airport.
-Americold offers the most comprehensive temperature-controlled storage and distribution network available.
+Discover Americold’s world class high-bay automated storage and retrieval facility, near Melbourne Airport –one of the largest temperature-controlled storage and distribution network in the region.

 Click here to view more information